Change of Heart (Cyndi Lauper song)

 "Change of Heart" is a song by American singer and songwriter Cyndi Lauper, released on November 11, 1986 as the second single from her second album, True Colors (1986).
 It went gold in the US, peaking at No. 3 on the Billboard Hot 100.
+The song was written by singer-songwriter Essra Mohawk.
 Popular remixes by Shep Pettibone were also released.
 A music video was produced for the song, filmed in Trafalgar Square in London.
 It features Lauper and her tour band (including David Rosenthal on keyboards) performing the song in front of a large group of people.
 The Bangles sang background vocals on the original recording.
 A live version of the song was released on Lauper's live album/DVD, To Memphis, with Love.

 Critical response

 Jimmy Guterman of Rolling Stone magazine said of the song in his album review for True Colors, "...Lauper's trademark hiccuped syllables rest on a cushion of harmonies supplied by The Bangles and transform what is little more than a sophisticated rhythm track with nominal lyrics into a heartfelt declaration of fidelity."

 Cash Box called it "tough and tender" and praised the "punchy" guitars and rhythm track.
 Billboard called it "solid rock" that's "neither wacky nor idiosyncratic."